quadroid/reconstructor/README.md

 Reconstructor
 ========

 In this framework classic JS constructors used in defferent way.
-They are [object factories⠙][1].
+They are [factory functions⠙][1].

 [1]: http://ericleads.com/2013/01/javascript-constructor-functions-vs-factory-functions/